christinahedges/gaiaoffline/docs/README.md

 If you've recieved a database file from a colleague or downloaded from Zenodo make sure that

 1. Your config files match.
-All but the `db_dir` location should match.
+All but the `data_dir` location should match.
-2. Your database file is in the `db_dir` location.
+2. Your database file is in the `data_dir` location.
 You can also find this by running `from gaiaoffline import DATABASEPATH`.
 This string will tell you where the file should be.

 If you are using the default settings of this repository you can [download a precomputed catalog here](https://zenodo.org/records/14866120).
 This will likely be adequate for the needs of most users.